aturner6/Team10-TrashSorter-Miniproject/README.md

 course assignment.
 You should tailor this repo based on your team composition, roles, and the tasks at hand.

+# Project Summary

+This device is a self-contained meeting timer that runs MicroPython on a Seeed XIAO ESP32-S3.
+The countdown begins after the user uses two tactile buttons to choose a predetermined time (15, 20, 25, or 30 minutes).
+Three status LEDs (powered with PWM for a pulsating effect) show the device's current condition, and a stepper motor powers an actual clock hand that scrolls down as time passes.

 ---

 ## Team